rashmika13/sei/projects/project-2/project-2-requirements.md

   - Customer management
   - Payroll/Accounting

 Many simple apps can have their functionality enhanced by implementing the ability of users to comment on, and/or like/favorite items.
+Another way to think of creative ideas is to research interesting or funny APIs and build something simple that uses that data.

 Another piece of advice:  If you choose to develop an app that has the concept of a shopping cart (eCommerce app), do not attempt to implement the actual payment functionality.